obedjunias/obedjunias.github.io/content/publication/journal-article-1/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Economic Computation & Economic Cybernetics Studies & Research"
+publication: "International Journal of Scientific Research in Science, Engineering and Technology"
-publication_short: "ECECSR"
+publication_short: "IJSRSET"

 abstract: This research proposes a architecture called HealthDash for developing Internet of Things (IoT) solutions in healthcare.
 The main aim of this